dan-leo/masters/thesis/v8/2_litstudy.md

 Low Power Local Area Networks (LPLANs) include BLE, 6LoPAN, Thread, ZigBee, WiFi and others.
 Unfortunately, due to country regulations the output power is limited especially for unlicensed frequencies.
 They may not even be suited for long range on the PHY layer, but they can essentially be considered indoor technologies with ranges of 10-100m [@Lee2007].

 Cellular-IoT includes LTE Cat-M, LTE Cat-NB or NB-IoT and EC-GSM-IoT.
 GSM has high battery usage due to constant synchronization in active mode, and un-optimized transmission of data.
 It is generally not considered in this thesis because it is a sunsetting technology.
-LTE-M is also considered a high-power technology and is not as suited for IoT as NB-IoT is [@EricssonAB2016a], although there is evidence that it is quite similar [^catm_nbiot].
+LTE-M is also considered a high-power technology and is not as suited for IoT as NB-IoT is [@EricssonAB2016a], although there is evidence that it is quite similar [@realDiffs2016].
+Maximum coupling loss (MCL), discussed more in \S\ref{lit_mcl}, is defined in different scenarios (3GPP 36.888, RP-150492 and 45.820 7A) giving NB-IoT a significant 8 dBm edge over LTE Cat-M, at 164 dBm.
+By using the same  assumptions, LTE Cat-M actually performs slightly better.
+In terms of power, LTE Cat-M uses 50% less power, except for deep penetration cases where NB-IoT's uplink fares better (LTE Cat-M will match this in Release 14).
+Finally, in terms of cost, NB-IoT is only marginally cheaper than LTE Cat-M by < 2\% [@realDiffs2016].

 Martinez [@Martinez2019] has explored NB-IoT from the perspective of the application developer.
 When evaluating performance, it would do well to find the limits of the technology as well as find the optimum 'sweet spot' or range for efficient operation.
 This decent study on the operational trade-offs of NB-IoT over LTE proves NB-IoT to be competitive in terms of energy consumption amongst other LPWANs.
 Although there are many complexities such as signalling, dynamic adjustments triggered by network conditions and  timings, its competitive energy consumption is due to 3GPP efforts to match LPWANs.
 By using proprietary spectrum over unlicensed ISM bands, NB-IoT avoids external interference and mandatory duty cycling.
 Even though employing increased repeatability due to the ECL mechanism increases unpredictability in device behavior, it ensures reliability by guaranteeing delivery unless outside the maximum range or signal strength bounds that a device can communicate with a tower.
 This variability in delivery time can be a deal-breaker for some critical applications, but on the whole it is suitable for delay-tolerant applications, and under 10 seconds will cater for most use cases.
 The ownership model is a connectivity service or contract, and is charged per byte.
 Coverage depends on deployed infrastructure.